Basket (0 items)

 Sparkling Wine

-If you are still unsure about the serving temperature for your particular bottle of wine, please contact Wineware, we will always be happy to help you, and we can add it to our table featured above.
-Please browse our range of wine serving accessories here.
+If you are still unsure about the serving temperature for your particular wine bottle, please get in touch with Wineware.
+We will always be happy to help you and can add the information to our table featured above.
+Please browse our range of wine-serving accessories here.

 Download and Print